bemasc/modern-http-proxies/draft-schwartz-httpbis-connect-tcp.md

 For server operators, template-driven TCP proxies are particularly valuable in situations where virtual-hosting is needed, or where multiple proxies must share an origin.
 For example, the proxy might benefit from sharing an HTTP gateway that provides DDoS defense, performs request sanitization, or enforces user authorization.

-Template-driven proxies can also be placed on high-entropy Capability URLs {{CAPABILITY}}, so that only authorized users can discover the proxy service.
+The URI template can also be structured to generate high-entropy Capability URLs {{CAPABILITY}}, so that only authorized users can discover the proxy service.

 ## Clients